What is Summer Intersession? Summer Intersession is a 4 week intensive online college class taught at CVCC during the month of June or July.

 May a student take a regular term (10 weeks) summer class AND a Summer Intersession class?
 YES, but keep in mind that the 4 week intensive class will be 4 times the work load of a regular 16 week semester class.
 Choose wisely.

-How are the SUMMER INTERSESSION classes taught?
-All SUMMER INTERSESSION classes are taught ONLINE and require a laptop/desktop computer with dependable internet access through Chrome or Mozilla.
+How are the Summer Intersession classes taught?
+All Summer Intersession classes are taught online and require a laptop/desktop computer with dependable internet access.
 Smartphones may not be used for online classes.
-CVCC will set up your online services account.
-It takes about 5 days for this to occur happen…that's why there is an Application deadline.
-Online classes are taught through a BLACKBOARD portal with a student's secure log in and password.
+CVCC will create your online services account following your request for classes.
+It takes about 5 business days to create your online accounts…that's why there is an Application deadline.
+Online classes are taught in BlackBoard.
+Mozilla Firefox is the preferred browser; do not use Internet Explorer.

-What if students begin a SUMMER INTERSESSION class and see it's too much work.
+What if students begin a Summer Intersession class and see it's too much work.
 Can a student drop the class?
 Students may officially drop a class in the Advising Center, but students may/may not receive a tuition refund as CVCC follows the NC State Refund Policy.
-That's what we ask students to think carefully before registering for a SUMMER INTERSESSION class… it's a lot of work.
+That's why we ask students to think carefully before registering for a Summer Intersession class… it's a lot of work.
 We're telling you that upfront.